lbighetti/littlealchemist.io/_posts/2017-03-01-how-to-suck-at-programming-1--intro-and-getting-religious.markdown

 ---
 layout: post
-title: "How to Suck at Programmings #1 - Intro and Getting Religious"
+title: "How to Suck at Programming #1 - Intro and Getting Religious"
 date: "2017-03-01 12:17:03 +0100"
 category: How to Suck at Programming
 ---

 People often ask me how to be a good programmer.
 The hell if I know.
+I do know how to __suck at programming__.

-I tend to approach the subject with the so called _via negativa_.
+So I tend to approach the subject with the so called _via negativa_.
 By subtraction.

 __Don't be a sucker.__